top of box

 Tune basics for the body of the tune.

 A single line of abc notation will equal a single line on the resulting sheet music.
 If an abc line is getting too long, but you still want it on a single line on the output, insert a "continue line" indicator \ and then continue on the next line.
 (Anyone familiar with the Unix command line will feel at home with this!)
-Or if your line is getting too long in the output, break up your abc notation onto another line at the end of a bar.
+Or if your line is getting too long in the output, simply break up your abc notation onto another line at the end of a bar and that will be reflected as a line break in the output as well.

 A critical thing to know, blank lines indicate the end of the tune.
 But since we can't use blank lines to improve readability, we can separate the parts of a tune vertically by putting in the "continue line" indicator \ where you would normally leave a blank line or where you would otherwise want to end a line in the abc notation, but not in the output itself.